Horace Merrill: Personal life

 Merrill retired to live and marry in Ottawa.
-He became the president of the Dadson-Merrill Press Company until his retirement from that business in 1945.
+He became the president of the Dadson-Merrill Press Company until he retired from that business in 1945.
 He also served as a school trustee.
 In 1958, he suffered a stroke on an automobile trip to Florida with his wife, while driving through Cortland, New York, and was returned to Ottawa on December 19, 1958.
 He died a week later and is buried in Ottawa at Beechwood cemetery along with numerous other Senators players.